schumergrubermax/SmartLottery/README.md

 Tips:
 * Do *not* change the given methods, method parameters or variables.
 * Start small, write the getter-methods first.
-* Try to understand the concepts, you the code will be provided during the next steps.
+* Try to understand the concepts, even if you can't get everything running, the code will be provided during the next steps.

 ### Done coding?
 Test your contract manually using Remix